 The proposed project would change the land use of the Bronx Site from the current parking use to institutional, community facility, residential, and retail uses.
 The proposed project would be compatible with the predominantly industrial uses in the northern, southern, and eastern portions of the study area, and would be buffered from adjacent residential uses by the proposed mixed-use buildings on the western portion of the project site.
 Overall, the proposed project would be consistent with surrounding land uses.
-While the proposed project would include a future mixed-use building with residential units, which could add a new population with a higher average household income as compared with existing study area households, there is a high concentration of rent-regulated housing as well as a readily observable trend toward higher market rents in the study area.
+While the proposed project could add a new population with a higher average household income as compared with existing study area households, there is a high concentration of rent-regulated housing as well as a readily observable trend toward higher market rents in the study area.
 According to the 2012-2016 ACS, median gross rents have been increasing in the study area since 2010.
-The proposed project is not expected to accelerate these trends because it is likely that all of the proposed DUs would be affordable to low-, moderate-, and/or middle-income residents, and would serve to maintain a more diverse range of household incomes within the study area.
+The proposed project is not expected to accelerate these trends because all of the proposed housing would be permanently affordable, and would serve to maintain a more diverse range of household incomes within the study area.